localstack-samples/sample-cdk-kinesis-firehose-redshift/README.md

 ## Github Actions CI tests
 The github actions workflow defined in `.github/workflows/main.yaml` will install the required dependencies, start a LocalStack containerdeploy the infrastructure aginast LocalStack and run the test.
+To set up the workflow, you need to create an environment and set the variables and secrets from you `.env` file.
 The workflow will run on every push to the main branch.

 # Interact with the deployed resources